 Toms River is a larger medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 88,802 people and 27 constituent neighborhoods, Toms River is the sixth largest community in New Jersey.

-Toms River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Toms River isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Toms River are a mix of both white- and blue-collar jobs.
 Overall, Toms River is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Toms River who work in office and administrative support (14.04%), sales jobs (11.56%), and management occupations (9.82%).

 Toms River is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Toms River’s overall crime rate is lower than average for the country.